-At the North Cape, you’re surrounded by natural beauty from the sky to the ground.
+At the North Cape, you’re surrounded by natural beauty as far as the eye can see.
 The North Cape is made up of a mountainous plateau which includes a gaping, 307-meter-high cliff that plunges into the Barents Sea.

-Aurora hunting season lasts from September to April.
-But, it’s very worth it to go during the warmer months.
+Aurora hunting season lasts from September to April here.
+But you may want to visit during the warmer month on the edge of the aurora season.
 This way, you avoid the cold(est) weather and roughest driving conditions.

-It’s usually easy to reach the cape due to an underwater tunnel connecting the island of Magerøya to the mainland.
-Unfortunately, the plateau is tough to reach during the winter as it’s closed, and can only be accessed by organized tours.
+It’s usually easy to reach the cape on a self-driving tour due to an underwater tunnel connecting the island of Magerøya to the mainland.
+Unfortunately, the plateau is tough to reach during the winter as it’s closed and can only be accessed by organized tours.

-A characteristic that distinguishes the Lofoten Islands from the hundreds of others (still beautiful) spots in Norway to see the aurora borealis, is here, the reflections of the lights flicker in the sea, amplifying the beauty of the experience.
+Whar distinguishes the Lofoten Islands from the hundreds of other (still beautiful) spots in Norway to see the aurora borealis?
+Here, the reflections of the lights flicker in the sea, amplifying the wonder of the experience.

 Just north of the Lofoten Islands lies the archipelago of Vesterålen.
 The area is one of the best in northern Norway to view aurora borealis – and locals can attest to that.

-On a northern light safari, expert guides will show you where the best viewpoints are in the district and even teach you how to capture the sights on camera as it can get tricky to catch the elusive phenomena.
+On a northern light safari, expert guides can show you the best viewpoints and teach you how to capture the sights on camera – it can get tricky to catch the elusive sky dancers.

 Bodø and Salten

-Bodø and Salten’s excellent, year-round light conditions fuel the intensity of the northern lights during the winter season, from September to April.
+Bodø and Salten’s excellent, year-round light conditions fuel the intensity of the northern lights during their winter season, from September to April.

-In Bodø, it’s encouraged to save yourself a spot on one of the countless rooftop bars or to take an organized bus tour to a more secluded area for maximum effect.
+In Bodø, grab a spot on a rooftop bar or take an organized bus tour to a more secluded area for maximum effect.

 Two hours away awaits another incredible hub for the auroras, Salten.
-This low-key district purposefully offers little traffic and minimal light pollution in order for the northern lights and other various nature attractions to be the only focus.
+This low-key district purposefully offers little traffic and minimal light pollution in order for the northern lights to truly be the center of attention.